paramiko/paramiko/README.md

 timely updates and bugfixes for critical issues.

-`ssh` is currently in a transitional state and other than a rename and a handful of small but crucial source changes, the code and the documentation remain unchanged from the original.
+`ssh` is currently in a transitional state and other than a rename and a handful of small but crucial fixes/tweaks, the code and the documentation remain unchanged from the original.

 We hope to clean up the presentation and documentation in the near future, as